Mikiko (choreographer)

 Mikiko Mizuno (born 11 August 1977), known professionally as simply Mikiko or Mikikometal (both stylized in all caps), is a Japanese dancer and choreographer.
 She is the director and principal choreographer of the high-tech dance troupe Elevenplay, and also works with performers such as Perfume, Sakura Gakuin, and Babymetal.
-She was a production consultant for Japan's cultural presentation at the 2016 Summer Olympics closing ceremony.
+She was a production consultant and choreographer for Tokyo's handover presentation at the 2016 Summer Olympics closing ceremony.

 Early life

 Mikiko was born in Tokyo, Japan.
 The youngest of three sisters, her family moved to Hiroshima when she was two years old due to her father's job transfer.
 Her home in Hiroshima was located along the Peace Boulevard where the Hiroshima Flower Festival was held every year in May, where she observed the process of building the framework of the stage.
 As her father worked at an advertising agency, she was able to see live performances and the work behind the scenes, and she learned about the choreography profession when she saw a live performance of Yomei Club from backstage.
 As a member of the baton club at Yasuda Girl's Junior High School, she participated in the Flower Festival stage and parade and began dancing in front of people, and started hip-hop dancing in high school.